 Even though we are catching up again soon, it’s a bittersweet goodbye.

-I woke today with the desire to walk more kilometres (or clicks as some would say on the Camino).
+I woke today with the desire to walk more kilometres (or clicks, as some would say on the Camino).
 The seven days gifted me some downtime after a busy three years since my last pilgrimage.
-I gifted myself time on this journey, lifting a significant weight.
+I blessed myself with time on this journey, lifting a significant weight.
 I was afforded time with my greatest friend.
 I was afforded time along the seafront.
-I was afforded time with myself to think about what has been achieved and what I want to work towards now.
+I was afforded time to think about what has been achieved and what I want to work towards now.

-The simplistic nature of ‘The Way’ removes all the noise I experience on a daily basis.
-The only ask from Camino is that you put one foot in front of another, follow a yellow ‘Way’ marker and you move.
+The simplistic nature of ‘The Way’ removes all the noise I experience daily.
+The only ask from Camino is that you put one foot in front of another, follow a yellow ‘Way’ marker, and move.

 If you have the opportunity to walk a day, two days or even three weeks, take it.
-Take it and make no apologies for taking that time (a lesson I am still learning!)
+Take it and apologise for taking that time (a lesson I am still learning!)

-Many believe the Camino is heavily linked to religion but it’s not.
-I am a practising Catholic and spirituality is important to me.
+Many believe the Camino is heavily linked to religion, but it’s not.
+I am a practising Catholic, and spirituality is important to me.
 On my first Camino, I attended mass every evening.
-I did that because it afforded me a window of time to sit and reflect (and pretend I know more Spanish than I do!)
-Some people might find that window of time sitting in a coffee shop or by a river instead, it’s your personal journey.
+I did that because it allowed me time to sit and reflect (and pretend I know more Spanish than I do!)
+Some people might find that time window sitting in a coffee shop or by a river is your journey.

 There is no rule book.
 There is no right way or wrong way.
 There are no set kilometres to walk every day.
 There’s just you and what you want to give and take.

-You meet extraordinary people, you see extraordinary landscapes and most importantly, you learn something extraordinary about yourself.
+You meet extraordinary people, see incredible landscapes, and most importantly, learn something special about yourself.